Beer in the United States: Pale lager and malt liquor

 While craft brewing companies with myriad style offerings continue to gain market share, the best-selling style of beer made in the U.S. is still pale lager, most often made by most large-scale brewers, including Anheuser-Busch InBev and MillerCoors.
 These large-scale brewers also produce other popular styles, often relatively light in body, flavor and calories.
 Light beer, which was introduced on a large scale by Miller Brewing Company in the early 1970s, is a beer made with reduced alcohol and carbohydrate content, and has grown to eclipse many of the original pale lager brands in sales.
-Bud Light, brewed by Anheuser-Busch InBev, is the top-selling beer in the United States.
+Bud Light, brewed by Anheuser-Busch InBev, was the top-selling beer in the United States.
 Ice beer is an example which has been partially freeze-distilled with the intention of concentrating flavor and alcohol.
 The technique is based on that used to make Eisbock, but the two styles share no stylistic similarities (apart from both being lagers) otherwise.
 Dry beer, a Japanese style based on pale lager, is also brewed by some American companies.
 In dry beer, the yeast is encouraged to consume more fermentables, resulting in a crisper finish and an unusually subtle hop flavor.

 Malt liquor is a high-ABV pale lager.
 It has often incited controversy due to its alcohol content, larger-sized containers, low prices, and advertising that frequently targets inner city neighborhoods.